 18”x6”x4” - It fits comfortably on a standard-size workbench.

 Typical Extrusion Rate: 5-8 hours per kilogram (2.2lbs) (10-36in/min, depending on diameter, material, and temperature)

+The kits run on an auto-adjusting 110v-240v power supply.
+The output of the power supply is 12vdc.
 110-240VAC, 50/60Hz, 60 watts peak, 50 watts average.
 This results in a typical cost of 10 cents of electricity for each kg of filament produced.

 While recycling can be challenging with the Filastruder, it can be done!
 It just takes some creativity and time.
 Our friend, Stefan over at @CNC_Kitchen created some hacks: https://t.co/VnAhqiBONw